-- 2.1 Selby Area Internal Drainage Board No response received within the consultation period. - 2.2 Yorkshire Water Services Ltd - No objections, subject to conditions. - 2.3 NYCC Highways Amended plans have been received to demonstrate that access width and required visibility is achievable.
-Plot 1 is proposed to be served off Orchard Cottage and this is considered acceptable because it would be accessed via an adopted street with low traffic levels. - 2.4 Contaminated Land Consultant A site investigation shows that the site has previously been developed.
+- 2.1 Selby Area Internal Drainage Board - No response received within the consultation period. - 2.2 Yorkshire Water Services Ltd No objections, subject to conditions.

+- 2.3 NYCC Highways - No objections, subject to conditions. - 2.4 Contaminated Land Consultant A site investigation shows that the site has previously been developed.
 The report concludes that for development to go ahead, remediation is required, such as a capping layer of clean soils to any soft landscaped areas/gardens.
-The report is considered acceptable, but the proposed remediation requires further discussion.
+The report is considered acceptable but the proposed remediation requires further discussion.
 In conclusion there are no objections, subject to conditions. - 2.5 Parish Council - Raised several concerns, which are summarised below: